Pratistha13/React_Basics/README.md

 Age Check --> Inputs name and age.
 When the button is pressed, it shows hello name if age is equal or greater than 18 else prints you are too young.

+Open Trivia --> Showing new random trivia question to the user when the button is pressed.
+Open Trivia Database API is use.